european-lisp-symposium/els-web/README.md

   * `:dinner` This is for the conference dinner time.
 * `:description` The long description used for keynote talks.
 This is displayed in the highlights section of the page.
 * `:note` An additional note to display in the programme about this event.
 Can be used in cases where an event is cancelled or something to that effect.
+* `:website` If present turns the title into a link.
+Intended to be used to link to a video or slides of the entry.

 ### Fields for Sponsors